 Offline licensing

 If your Electron app needs to run in environments without constant internet access, you can use the license tokens feature.
-These are signed JWTs that your app can verify locally.
-We also offer a JavaScript SDK to simplify verifications.
+These are signed JWTs that your app can verify locally using the Keyforge client SDK.

 import { validateAndRefreshToken } from '@keyforge/client/token';